Mike96Angelo/Masker/docs/maskerjs.md

 );
 ```

 # jQuery.unmask()
+This method unapplies the mask to the selected input element, and removes listeners for user input changes.

 Example:
 ```JavaScript
 // remove the masker
 jQuery('input[type="tel"]').unmask();
 ```

 # jQuery.maskVal(masker)
+This method applies the mask to the value of the selected input and returns the masked value.

+- masker *`Masker`* a masker to apply to the selected element's value.

 Example:
 ```JavaScript
 var telMask = new Masker(